SamirTaous/forcastly-weatherapp/README.md

-Here’s a simple and clear README for your weather app:

----

 # Weather App 🌦️

 A simple weather application built with React.js.
 Enter a city name, and it displays the current weather, including temperature and conditions.